 Thankfully, the IRS is trying to cut down on tax liens.
 They have increased the lien threshold, expanded Offer in Compromise (OIC) eligibility, and promised to provide more small business installment agreements.

 Best of all, the IRS is now able to withdraw liens on tax liabilities less than $25,000 if you establish a Direct Deposit Installment Agreement.
 You can usually secure one of these agreements after making just three consecutive months of on-time payments, and doing so can drastically improve your loan status.
-If you already have an existing installment agreement, convert it to a direct debit agreement and start making regular payments directly from your bank account.
+If you already have an existing installment agreement, you can convert it to a direct debit agreement and start making regular payments directly from your bank account.

 S.H.
 Block Can Help You Resolve Your Tax Liability and Secure a Home Loan